kubeflow/website/content/en/docs/components/katib/trial-template.md

 +++
-title = "Overview of trial templates" description = "How to specify trial template parameters and support a custom resource (CRD) in Katib" weight = 40
+title = "Overview of Trial Templates" description = "How to specify trial template parameters and support a custom resource (CRD) in Katib" weight = 40